-The Consolidated Statement of Financial Condition include the accounts of J.P.
-Morgan Securities LLC ("JPMorgan Securities") and its subsidiaries (collectively the "Company").
+The Consolidated Statement of Financial Condition includes the accounts of J.P.
+Morgan Securities LLC ("J.P.
+Morgan Securities") and its subsidiaries (collectively the "Company").
 The Company is an indirect wholly-owned subsidiary of JPMorgan Chase & Co. ("JPMorgan Chase"), which is a leading global financial services firm and one of the largest banking institutions in the United States of America ("U.S."), with operations worldwide.
+JPMorgan Chase Holdings LLC (the "IHC") is an intermediate holding company of JPMorgan Chase and indirectly holds the member's interest of the Company.
 For purposes of this report, an "affiliate" is defined as JPMorgan Chase or a direct or indirect subsidiary of JPMorgan Chase.
 The Company is a registered broker-dealer and investment adviser with the U.S. Securities and Exchange Commission ("SEC") and a futures commission merchant ("FCM") with the Commodities Futures Trading Commission ("CFTC").
 The Company is provisionally registered with the National Futures Association ("NFA") as a swap dealer, and it is progressing toward final registration.
 The Company is also a member of the Securities Investor Protection Corporation ("SIPC"), the New York Stock Exchange ("NYSE") and other exchanges.